joaopandolfi/hydra-gate/README.md

-# hydra_gate
+# Hydra Gate
-Gateway to distribute http request to ml local machine
+Gateway to distribute http request to ml local machine with a reverse proxy

+## Client
+To connect, use **Hydra Gate Client**